SuLab/WikidataIntegrator/README.md

 The class wdi_core.wdi_helpers.Release allows you to create an item for a database release.
 These should be used in reference statements.
 See [here](https://www.wikidata.org/wiki/User:ProteinBoxBot/evidence#Guidelines_for_Referencing_Databases.2C_Ontologies_and_similar_Web-native_information_entities.) for more information.

-## Test for ShEx conformance ##
+## Test for conformance to a Shape Expression ##
 Shape Expressions (ShEx) is a structural schema language for RDF graphs.
 It allows to express the graph structures such a Wikidata items.
-The class wdi_core.check_shex_conformence tests a wikidata item on conformance to a provide ShEx.
+The class wdi_core.check_shex_conformance tests a wikidata item on conformance to a given ShEx.

 # Examples (in normal mode) #